 Your Work

-If you have worked, you could be eligible for higher disability or retirement benefits based on your work.
-This eligibility can vary from person to person, so for more in-depth information on how your work could qualify for additional benefits, speak to one of our Social Security Disability lawyers.
+If you have a work history, you could be eligible for higher disability or retirement benefits if you’re a senior citizen.
+This can vary from person to person, so for more in-depth information on how your work could qualify for additional benefits, speak to one of our Social Security Disability lawyers in Atlanta, GA.

 A Former Marriage

-You could be eligible for benefits based on an ex-spouse’s work if you are at least 62 years old, currently unmarried, and your former marriage lasted for at least 10 years.
+As part of your benefits assessment, you may be able to receive payments based on your ex-spouse’s work record.
+You must be at least 62 years old, currently unmarried, and your former marriage must have lasted for at least 10 years.

 Past Military Service

-An attorney can give you more information about the impact of your military service on your monthly payment.
-A lawyer can also explain the difference between SSI and SSDI, and whether you can receive both SSDI and SSI benefits.
+An attorney in Atlanta can give you more information about the impact of your military service on your monthly payment.
+They can also explain the difference between SSI and SSDI, and whether you can receive both SSDI and SSI benefits.

 Your SSDI Benefits May Increase Every Year